SamyPesse/draft-js-code/README.md

 - [x] Insert indent when pressing Tab
 - [x] Insert new line in block with right indentation when pressing Enter
-- [ ] Remove indentation when pressing Return
+- [x] Remove indentation when pressing Delete
+- [ ] Pressing enter in last line, split the block

 ### Installation